zcallanan/React-App-reaktor-v2/README.md

   * In Stock
   * Less Than 10
   * Out of Stock
-* If product items are not found in the third party API responses, then the app displays "Unknown Availability"
+* If product items are not found in the third party API responses, then the app displays:
-  * If this occurs it's generally for all products of a manufacturer
+  * Unknown Availability